TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. decorator:: runtime_checkable

-   Mark a protocol class as a runtime protocol.
+   Mark a protocol kundi as a runtime protocol.

    Such a protocol can be used with :func:`isinstance` and :func:`issubclass`.
    This raises :exc:`TypeError` when applied to a non-protocol class.
 This